skienzmatishun/rippreport/content/p/wrongful-conviction-fairhope-baldwin-county/index.md

 - Hoss Mack
 authors:
 - admin
-alttags: "Murray Lawrence Jr., subject of a wrongful conviction case similar to Just Mercy, in black and white with blurred Alabama ..."
+alttags: Murray Lawrence Jr., subject of a wrongful conviction case similar to Just Mercy, in black and white with blurred Alabama ...
+related_articles:
+- slug: wrongful-conviction
+  title: WRONGFUL CONVICTION
+  score: 100
+  rank: 1
+- slug: 7432-days-in-jail
+  title: 7432 DAYS IN JAIL
+  score: 100
+  rank: 2
+- slug: innocent
+  title: INNOCENT
+  score: 100
+  rank: 3
+- slug: no-justice
+  title: NO JUSTICE
+  score: 100
+  rank: 4
+- slug: Baldwin-county-wrongful-conviction
+  title: BALDWIN COUNTY WRONGFUL CONVICTION
+  score: 95
+  rank: 5
+- slug: baldwin-county-judicial-corruption
+  title: Baldwin County Judicial Corruption
+  score: 95
+  rank: 6
+- slug: justice-denied-a-wrongful-conviction-buried-by-power-and-politics-repost
+  title: 'Justice Denied: A Wrongful Conviction Buried by Power and Politics'
+  score: 95
+  rank: 7
+- slug: justice-denied-a-wrongful-conviction-buried-by-power-and-politics
+  title: 'Justice Denied: A Wrongful Conviction Buried by Power and Politics'
+  score: 95
+  rank: 8
+- slug: advocates
+  title: Advocates discover autopsy never included in Baldwin man’s murder trial
+  score: 95
+  rank: 9
+- slug: advocates-say-birmingham-law-firm-abandoned-habeas-petition-effort-midstream
+  title: Advocates Say Birmingham Law Firm Abandoned Habeas Petition Effort Midstream
+  score: 92
+  rank: 10
 ---
 Many people have seen the movie <a href="https://www.youtube.com/watch?v=6YzyVklCoAU">Just Mercy</a>, a true story of the wrongful conviction of Walter McMillan, Baldwin County, Alabama.
 A second case that parallels the Just Mercy story is that of Murray Lawrence Jr, Fairhope, Alabama, Baldwin County.
 This case involves the Judge, Prosecutor and Sheriff, lead investigator at the time of withholding evidence from the defense, an inefficient police investigation.
 Please take a few minutes and review the links below, they will inform you of the facts of the wrongful conviction.